Joseph Gallieni: Early life and career

 Gallieni fought at Sedan and was taken prisoner at Bazeilles, scene of the stand of the colonial marines.
-He learned German whilst a prisoner there, and later kept a notebook in German, English and Italian called “Erinnerungen of my life di ragazzo” ("Memories of my life from boyhood [onwards]").
+He learned German while a prisoner there, and later kept a notebook in German, English and Italian called "Erinnerungen of my life di ragazzo" ("Memories of my life from boyhood [onwards]").

 Colonial Service

-He was promoted to Lieutenant in 1873.
+He was promoted to lieutenant in 1873.
 His colonial career began in 1876 in Senegal.
-He was promoted to Captain in 1878.
+He was promoted to captain in 1878.
 He led an expedition to the upper Niger.
 He also served in Reunion and Martinique.
-In 1886, he was appointed governor of the French Sudan, during which time he successfully quelled a rebellion by Sudanese insurgents under Mahmadu Lamine.
-He was outstanding at colonial penetration without open hostilities in West Africa in 1880 and 1886-8.
+In 1886, he had risen to the rank of lieutenant-colonel, and was later appointed governor of the French Sudan, during which time he successfully quelled a rebellion by Sudanese insurgents under Mahmadu Lamine.
+He was outstanding at colonial penetration without open hostilities in West Africa in 1880 and 1886–8.

 In 1888 he was appointed to the War College.
 In 1892-6 he served as a colonel in French Indochina commanding the second military division of the territory in Tonkin.
 In 1894 he led successful French action against the nationalist leader Đề Thám, but further military action was overruled by colonial administrators after Đề Thám was accorded a local fiefdom.

-In 1896 he was promoted to General and made Governor of Madagascar, then a new French possession, where the French had just been defeated, with 4,613 soldiers dying of disease.
+In 1896 he was promoted to General and made Governor of Madagascar, then a new French possession.
 He stayed in Madagascar with one brief interruption until 1905; his future commander Joseph Joffre served under him there.
 In August 1896 Gallieni reorganised French forces, captured and executed several rebel leaders.
 Early in 1897 he abolished the Malagasy monarchy and exiled Queen Ranavalona III to Reunion.
 Gallieni practised the tache d’huile (the "oil spot" method, which continues to influence counterinsurgency theory to this day) and politique des races (literally, racial policy; i.e., eliminating the racial hierarchy that had prevailed and suppressing tribes that resisted French rule).
 Initially military, his role became more administrative, building roads, a railway, markets, medical services and schools.

 In 1905 Gallieni defended the code de l’indigenat (the right of French officials to mete out summary punishment, including corporal punishment and confiscation of property, to individuals and to entire villages), as it administered punishment more arbitrarily and swiftly than would be possible under due legal process.